What to Expect

 The IV Procedure

-Prior to infusion you will receive an oral anti-nausea medication.
-A pulse oximeter will be placed on your finger to monitor your blood oxygen levels, a cuff will be placed on your arm to monitor blood pressure, and sensors will be placed on your chest to monitor your heart.
-Then you will be given a small IV through which the medication will be administered.
+Prior to receiving the IV you will be given an oral medication to minimize any anxiety.
+A cuff will be placed on your arm to monitor your blood pressure and sensors will be placed on your chest to monitor your heart.
+Then a small IV will be inserted in your arm through which the medication will be administered.

-As the infusion begins the lights will be dimmed and relaxing ambient music will be played.
+As the infusion begins the lights will be dimmed and your choice of relaxing ambient music will be played.
 You are welcome to bring your own music if you wish.
-Once underway you may choose to be left alone in the room, but be assured your doctor and/or nurse will continue monitoring your condition and responding to any needs.
+Once underway you may choose to be left alone inn the room or you are welcome to have a loved one sit with you.
+Be assured your doctor and the medical assistant will continually monitor your condition and respond to any needs.